Matchstic/libwidgetinfo/lib/Middleware/README.md

 - [URL Scheme Handling](additional-documentation/url-scheme-handling.html)
     - Open URLs in Safari and deep link to installed apps

+### Example widgets

+A number of example widgets are available to use for learning the API, or simply to use on a daily basis.

+After installing Xen HTML, these can be found at `/var/mobile/Library/Universal`.
+More information can be found [here](additional-documentation/example-widgets.html)

 ### Backwards compatibility

 Backwards compatibility is provided to older widgets, allowing them to run on newer versions of iOS.